gooddata/ait/README.md

 ### By

 This helper provides PageFragment static factory calls.
 These create computed properties in which the PageFragment instance is only instantiated on-demand - upon the first `get` call done.

  *`# By.css(PageFragmentClazz, cssSelector)`

    Instantiates the PageFragmentClazz with the cssSelector as its root.
+   Search for this root element is scoped by parent fragment root element.

+ *`# By.cssGlobal(PageFragmentClazz, cssSelector)`

+   Instantiates the PageFragmentClazz with the cssSelector as its root.
+   Search for this root element is unscoped.

  *`# By.xpath(PageFragmentClazz, xpathSelector)`

    Instantiates the PageFragmentClazz with the xpathSelector as its root.
+   Search for this root element is scoped by parent fragment root element.

+ *`# By.xpathGlobal(PageFragmentClazz, xpathSelector)`

+   Instantiates the PageFragmentClazz with the xpathSelector as its root.
+   Search for this root element is unscoped.

 ### PageFragment